Conflict is part of every human relationship. If we live with children, those conflicts will sometimes come up in front of the kids. Which raises some

 Are you thinking that your fighting could use a tune-up to shift into a healthier mode?
 What a perfect Valentines Day present to your partner!
 Don't miss our next two posts:

-Can Fights With Your Partner Be a Positive Learning Experience for Your Child?
+Can You Make a Fight With Your Partner Into a Positive Learning Experience for Your Child?

-The only thing harder than single parenting is raising a child with another person.
-You can count on disagreements!
+You can count on disagreements when you raise a child with another person!
 In this Self-Paced Audio Parenting Class (5 hours), you get five instantly downloadable audio modules to support you in developing a terrific parenting partnership.

 #1 - Introduction: How to combine a rewarding romantic relationship with raising wonderful kids.